AI Workflows — Overview

 What is MCP?

-Model Context Protocol is an open standard from Anthropic that defines how AI assistants (Claude, Cursor, Moraya, …) call external tools.
+Model Context Protocol is an open standard that defines how AI assistants (Claude, Cursor, Moraya, …) call external tools.
 Think of it as a “USB for AI tools”: once a tool exposes an MCP server, any MCP-compatible client can use it.

 Why use Picora through AI?